waffleston/modulaether-script/README.md

 # modulaether-script
 Effective javascript modularization and fine-control minification.
 ## What is it?
 It's essentially a javascript preprocessing language, designed to improve load times on initialization.
 Non-critical functions can be moved to alternate files and loaded asynchronously+deferred to ensure user experience is not impacted.
-It also features inline minification toggles (carriage returns, comments, ...), allowing partial minification / exemptions.
+It also features inline minification toggles (carriage returns, comments, spaces, ...), allowing partial minification / exemptions.
 ## [Download](build/)
+Windows temporarily unavailable.

-## Todo:
+## In Progress:
-* [x] Allow multiple input files.
-  * [x] in-file command to insert files.
+* [x] Minification
-* [ ] Differentiate/Build-in optional minification/obfuscation.
   * [x] Maintain tabs/spaces before lines.
+    * [x] Optimize spaces.
-    * [ ] For minification, optimize whitespace.
+* [ ] Obfuscation
-  * [x] Detect/remove single-line comments.
-  * [x] Detect/Remove multi-line comments.
 * [ ] Macro functionality.
   * [ ] Advanced dummy functions.
   * [ ] Expand beyond explicit function manoeuvring.
-* [ ] Syntax validation.
+* [x] (modulaether-script specific) Syntax validation.

 ## Instruction Reference
 Instructions are lines of code prefixed with `%^` that tell the compiler to do something.